adlnet/xAPI-Spec/xAPI-Data.md

 ###### Details

 All of the properties used in Statements are restricted to certain data types.
-For clarity, key requirements are documented here, emphasizing where Clients (especially Learning Record Stores (LRSs)) have a responsibility to act in certain ways to be considered conformant to this specification.
+For clarity, key requirements are documented here, emphasizing where xAPI components have a responsibility to act in certain ways to be considered conformant to this specification.

 ###### Requirements